arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions-—-how-to.md

 ---

-# Managing Rails Event Store Subscriptions — How To

 Subscription in Rails Event Store is a way to connect an event handler with the events it responds to.
 Whenever an event is published all its registered handlers are called.
 We require such handlers to respond to `#call` method, taking the instance of an event as an argument.
 By convention we recommend to start with a single file to hold these subscriptions.
 Usually this is an [initializer](https://github.com/RailsEventStore/cqrs-es-sample-with-res/blob/a32e18a79b0aaa8e21a9b361aac62df4876b8f49/config/initializers/rails_event_store.rb):